Coronavirus In Ohio County: New positive COVID-19 Coronavirus case reported in Ohio County

-Wheeling, W.Va (WTRF)- The Wheeling-Ohio County Health Department is announcing one new positive COVID-19 cases in Ohio County.
-Currently, the health department is monitoring 19 cases (one early case has been transferred to California).
+Charleston, W.Va (WTRF)- The Wheeling-Ohio County Health Department is announcing one new positive COVID-19 cases in Ohio County.
+Currently, the health department is monitoring 20 cases (one early case has been transferred to California).

 Ohio County and Ohio Valley residents are advised to limit public contact, implement social distancing, work at home where possible, wash your hands frequently and contact your personal physician if you become ill with fever, cough, or difficulty breathing.